DigitalMoneyMyanmar/wppg-documentation/README.md

 WavePay Payment Gateway allows Merchants to accept payments through the user’s WavePay account with minimum effort and enjoy the full benefits of enhanced security and full suite of payment options.
 Accepting payment is easier with WavePay Payment Gateway.

+Below is the state diagram that explains the flow of WavePay Payment Gateway.

 <img src="./how-it-works.png" style="zoom:67%;" />